The Ultimate Guide to LinkedIn InMail Credits in 2026

 What are LinkedIn InMail credits and how do they work?

 LinkedIn InMail credits are a premium feature allowing you to directly message LinkedIn users who are not your 1st-degree connections.
-They function like a pass to reach professionals beyond your immediate network.
-Each InMail sent uses one credit, but if the recipient responds to your message (not just accepts a connection request) within 90 days, LinkedIn refunds the credit.
-This system encourages meaningful interactions.
-Unused credits can roll over to the next month, but there's a cap on how many can accumulate, varying by subscription level.
+Each InMail sent uses one credit, but if the recipient responds within 90 days, LinkedIn refunds that credit.
+Unused credits can roll over to the next month, but there's a cap on accumulation, varying by subscription level.

 Why aren't my LinkedIn InMails getting replies?

 Low InMail response rates often stem from how the messages are crafted and targeted, rather than a flaw in the InMail feature itself.
-Common reasons include sending generic, non-personalized messages that recipients easily identify as spam, making the InMail all about your needs without offering value, including too many requests, or having an unoptimized LinkedIn profile that doesn't build trust.
+Common reasons include sending generic messages, making the InMail all about your needs without offering value, including too many requests, or having an unoptimized LinkedIn profile.

 How can I write LinkedIn InMails that get more responses?

 To significantly increase your InMail response rates, focus on personalization, brevity, and providing clear value to the recipient.
-Best practices include thoroughly researching the recipient's profile and recent activity, crafting a concise message (ideally under 400 characters), writing an attention-grabbing and relevant subject line (under 5 words is often effective), and using a clear message structure like the RABT (Reason, Ask, Backup, Tease) template.
-Also, ensure your own LinkedIn profile is complete and professional, as recipients will likely view it.
+Best practices include researching the recipient's profile thoroughly, crafting a concise message (under 400 characters), writing an attention-grabbing subject line, and using a clear message structure like the RABT template.

 Are LinkedIn InMail credits ultimately worth the investment?

 Yes, LinkedIn InMail credits can be worth the investment when used strategically and effectively, particularly for roles in sales, recruiting, or business development.
 Their value is demonstrated by typically higher response rates (18-25%) compared to cold emails (around 3%).
-To maximize ROI, it's crucial to implement best practices like personalization, concise messaging, clear calls to action, and targeting the right audience, rather than viewing them as a standalone solution.
+To maximize ROI, implement personalization, concise messaging, and targeted outreach.